 Frequently Asked Questions

-Perms tend to be one of the most high-maintenance hairstyles you can get.
+Perms tend to be one of the most high-maintenance and expensive hairstyles you can get, often costing anywhere from $70 to over $300 depending on the salon.
 It can take many hours to receive a perm treatment.

 Afterward, you must carefully protect your hair and avoid washing it for the first 48 hours.
 In the long run, you will have to take special care to treat your permed, damaged hair with nourishing shampoos and conditioners.

 Moreover, your perm will grow out in as little as six months, making it a high-maintenance hairdo with a low reward.
-If you get a bad perm, you can fix it.
+If you get a bad perm, you may be able to manage the appearance with deep conditioning, but severely chemically damaged hair cannot be fixed and will need to be cut.

 Some people get perms to straighten naturally curly hair.
 Others may get perms to change their natural curl pattern.
 Since natural curly hair is already delicate, the damage risk of a permanent treatment likely isn’t worth it.